joshjhargreaves/campus-react-workshop/README.md

   }
 ```

 For each one of our items in `this.state.feed.item` we will render a `div` with the title and an `audio` element with the mp3 as the source.
+You will not see anything currently, because we never update our state with some actual items.

+### Fetching some podcasts
-Firstly we are going to fetch some Bloomberg podcasts with the below code.
+We can fetch some podcasts with the below function and we call

 ```js
 async function loadBloombergFeed() {